 Video: Tying a Dropper Loop Knot

-Take a long (at least 36”) heavy piece of mono or fluorocarbon leader and form a large loop in the middle.
+Take a long (at least 36”) heavy piece of mono or fluorocarbon and form a large loop in the middle.

 Holding the loop open with the fingers of both hands, grasp the right “leg” of the loop and wrap it over and around the tag end of the leader.
 By doing so you’ll form a smaller loop inside the larger loop.
 You’ll need to use the thumb, index and middle fingers of both hands to grasp all parts of the line during this process.